 “The results of this research bear witness that the book of Isaiah has a literary unity characteristic of a single author.
 These results, therefore, confirm the claims made in the Book of Mormon and the New Testament by later prophets and by the Savior that Isaiah was the author of the book bearing his name.”

 In addition, Paul Fields shared his insight at a recent conference on this topic: Stylometry and the Book of Isaiah.
-A few paragraphs from the conference about Isaiah in the Bible:

 “There have been a few stylometric studies over the years starting with the earliest that I am aware of in 1970.
 To interpret the results, it is important to realize that none of the studies can establish that there was more than one writer of the text.
 Although there is evidence of more than one writing style in the text, factors other than the identity of the author must be considered.

 “More than one style does not necessarily indicate multiple ‘hands hold the pen.’
 The same author can express himself or herself differently when writing at different times, to different audiences, on different topics, or for different purposes.
 So, the presence of multiple writing styles cannot be asserted as indicating multiple people as authors of a text.

 “Also, unlike the Book of Mormon which had one translator (Joseph Smith) who had one scribe (Oliver Cowdery), the Bible has gone through innumerable hands over the last 2000 years.
 It has been translated and retranslated by translators after translators, and written and rewritten by scribes after scribes.
 While we can show that the modest changes to the text of the Book of Mormon have not made a meaningful difference in the writing styles in the Book of Mormon, we cannot show that to be the case for the Bible.
 In fact, it should actually be surprising if only one writing style was found in a Biblical text.